 The second term will be largely devoted to the development of the one-act plays.
 We will be reading and discussing work in class.
 Dramaturgical feedback and writing prompts will assist and support the student towards completing a first draft by mid-term.
-We will then investigate, through workshops, the deeper process of playwriting, which is ... rewriting.
+We will then investigate, through reading material and dramaturgical discussions, the deeper process of playwriting, which is ... rewriting.